 SAVVY TIP: According to John Coyne a landlord and adviser to the National Landlords’ Association, ultimately, your landlord could pursue you through the courts for the rent.
 “In practice most would try and reach an agreement with the tenant who remains to cover the rent until they can get someone else to move in or until the tenancy comes to an end”.

-– You may have the option of remaining in the property.
-The landlord should be happy for either partner to stay on in the property if the relationship breaks down if you can cover the rent.
+- If you split up one of you may have the option of remaining in the property.
+The landlord should be happy for either partner to stay on in the property if the relationship breaks down – as long as that person can afford the rent.

 SAVVY TIP: Make sure you get agreement in writing that the landlord is happy to give you a tenancy in your name only before you or your partner serve notice to leave.
 Once that’s been done, the tenancy agreement is ended and you have no right to remain in the property beyond the notice period.